Things to Do in San Francisco This August

 Pistahan Celebrates Filipino Culture and Cuisine

-San Francisco’s Filipino culture and cuisine will be celebrated with a Saturday parade and a two-day festival in Yerba Buena Gardens, Aug.
-11-12, 2018.
-The parade begins at 11 a.m. in Civic Center and will travel down Market Street to Fourth Street.
-Colorful floats; a giant human Philippines flag, made up of the next generation of FilAm leaders; high school bands; dancers and dignitaries are part of the lineup.
+San Francisco’s Filipino culture and cuisine will be celebrated with a parade and a two-day festival in Yerba Buena Gardens, Aug.
+10-11, 2019.
+The parade begins at 11 a.m.
+Saturday in Civic Center and will travel down Market St. to Fourth St. Colorful floats, high school bands, dancers and dignitaries are just part of the lineup.
 Seven pavilions dedicated to various aspects of Filipino culture will blossom in Yerba Buena Gardens over the weekend.

 “Steam Day” at San Francisco Maritime Park